Jesus-Villegas/PassWordRanDom/README.md

 ### Acceptance Criteria

-IVEN I need a new, secure password
+GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria WHEN prompted for password criteria